-It is over twenty five years since Slum Networking was first conceived by the structural engineer Himanshu Parikh for the Indian city of Indore in 1987.
-During a twenty five year history, through projects in various cities, Slum Networking has challenged base assumptions regarding the role of government sponsored housing and has convincingly shifted the focus from housing to tactical infrastructure.
+It is 25 years since Slum Networking was first conceived by the structural engineer Himanshu Parikh for the city of Indore, India.
+Through projects in various cities, Slum Networking has challenged base assumptions regarding the role of government sponsored housing and has convincingly shifted the focus from housing to tactical infrastructure.
 When it comes to infrastructure, slums have an anomalous relationship to the formal city, where infrastructures (of sanitation, roads, electricity) logically precede buildings.
-Slums on the other hand precede traditional forms of infrastructure - they proliferate without waiting for pre-established sanitation, waste or water supply.
-Hence networking slums through a tactical insertion of infrastructure challenges established ideas of infrastructure as top down, macro and preplanned, and replaces these with a more fluid, tactical, even opportunistic notion of infrastructure.
+Slums on the other hand precede traditional forms of infrastructure - hence networking slums through a tactical insertion of infrastructure challenges established ideas of infrastructure as top down, macro and preplanned, and replaces these with a more fluid, tactical, even opportunistic notion of infrastructure.

 In Indore a total of 181 slums were 'networked' with over 300km of new sewer lines and roads that doubled up as storm water drains.
 With the networked infrastructure in place people invested in rebuilding their own homes, the city had a new sewerage system and it was hoped the Khan river and its tributaries, once reduced to open sewers, would carry water again.
 However, not all aspects of the project were entirely successful.
-A recent visit to Indore revealed the Khan river and its tributaries continue to remain open sewage lines with local government still promising new plans for cleaning the river.
+A recent visit to Indore revealed the Khan river and its tributaries continue to remain sewage channels.
 Despite this very noticeable site of squalor, there were some remarkable discoveries at the finer grain.
-Numerous former slums redeveloped under the project have evolved with individual water and toilet connections, a well developed and functional underground drainage system and at times an astounding level of cleanliness and hygiene.
+Former slums redeveloped under the project have evolved with individual water and toilet connections, a well developed and functional underground drainage system and at times an astounding level of cleanliness and hygiene.
 The single most remarkable aspect of the project is that numerous former slums have moved toward becoming integrated neighborhoods blurring and at times erasing distinctions between the formal and informal city.
 This is obvious not only from the appearances of the dwellings but also from the presence of infrastructure - sanitation and water supply at the unit level.
-But increasingly the presence of Cable TV, Refrigerators, motor cycles, and in certain cases small cars are proving that these former slums are now increasingly inhabited by an upwardly mobile middle class.
-Despite inadequacies at the macro scale there are undeniable successes at local levels through the deployment of localized tactics.
-More importantly, the strategy of Slum Networking was made part of urban policy by various municipal organizations, most notably in the city of Ahmedabad through a special Slum Networking Cell (now called the "Parivartan Program").
+But increasingly the presence of Cable TV, Refrigerators, motor cycles, and in certain cases small cars are proving that these former slums increasingly house an upwardly mobile middle class.
+Hence despite inadequacies at the macro scale there are undeniable successes at local levels through the deployment of localized tactics.
+The strategy of Slum Networking was made part of urban policy by various municipal organizations, most notably in the city of Ahmedabad through a special Slum Networking Cell (now called "Parivartan Program").
 This marks a paradigm shift in official responses to squatting from slum removal to slum relocation and in-situ slum redevelopment and correspondingly a shift from public housing to increasing forms of self-help.